 In fall 2018, we partnered with Pottawattamie County Conservation and Iowa Prairie Network on two events for native prairie seed harvest.
 In 2019, with support from Gilchrist Foundation, we expanded these efforts throughout the Loess Hills, and in 2020 we are expanding even more.

 We are working with local partners to find volunteers for the project.
 Volunteers will visit local prairie remnants and learn how to identify which plants are available for seed collection.
 The hand-collected seed will then be used for local prairie restoration and reconstruction projects.

-We anticipate at least monthly seed collection workshops in summer and fall 2020 throughout western Iowa and will be looking for volunteers.
+We will host several events in fall 2020 throughout western Iowa and will be looking for volunteers.
 Volunteers can come to as many or as few as they can.
-If you are interested, fill out this form.

-Some of the seed we harvest will be used for educational workshops about propagating native plants.
+Some of the seed we harvest will be used for educational workshops about propagating native plants in fall-winter.
 Learn more about those classes here.

 If you are interested in volunteering, fill out this form to receive updates.

 Pisgah, IA 51564

 Join Golden Hills at Loess Hills State Forest for the first Prairie Seed Harvest of 2021!
 Pasque flower, the earliest spring ephemeral wildflower to bloom, currently has ripe seed.
 All seed collected will be donated to Iowa DNR for their Loess Hills prairie restoration projects.